 Chandra: Five years ago, we were asking whether customers understood that.
 Now, I see that technology leaders, such as IT directors and CIOs, are well aware of BTP and asking questions.
 I’m hoping that, within the next few years, C-suite executives will come up with requirements which BTP will directly fulfill.
 We have a plethora of materials lined up, and we’re pursuing that direction.

 Q. The importance of integrations to customers has come to the fore in recent years.
 Given that SAP BTP supports both SAP and non-SAP integrations, I wanted to ask for your perspective on the growing relevance of integrations to BTP.

 Banda: I’ll get to why Cloud integration is important in a moment, but integration is important in general because we don’t operate in silos.
 SAP deals with very complex landscapes and customers.
 Many customers of SAP are very, very large enterprises, and no organization works in silos.
-They have SAP and non-SAP applications, on-premise and cloud applications, and they all have to talk to each other for obvious reasons.
+They have SAP and non-SAP applications, on-premises and cloud applications, and they all have to talk to each other for obvious reasons.
 Data resides in different places; integration is important for these applications to talk, for data, for processes…

 Why is Cloud or BTP Integration Suite important, and how does it help customers?
 SAP has invested tremendously in building out-of-the-box solutions.
 Even for non-SAP applications or products, SAP has built out-of-the-box connectors and integrations that customers can use as is.
 So, I think that is the big value BTP Cloud integration provides to customers, and that's a huge differentiator.